 In September 2019, the South Carolina Administrative Law Court sided with the South Carolina DOR, finding that Amazon owed over $12 million in uncollected taxes, penalties, and interest from third-party sales covering the first three months of 2016.
 Amazon began collecting sales tax in South Carolina in 2016, but only on its own sales, and not for third-parties.
 Amazon will appeal this ruling.

 Louisiana’s high court found for Walmart in January 2020 when it ruled that Walmart did not owe taxes from years prior to Jefferson Parish, which claimed Walmart had avoided paying ecommerce sales taxes on transactions involving out-of-state sellers.
 This was a great win for all market place facilitators as other states watched from afar.

 While it is often argued that the intent of the Wayfair decision was to be applied prospectively and that the previous law of the land requiring physical presence was controlling until the holding in Wayfair, the Supreme Court did not explicitly say that the states could not impose a retroactive tax collection.

 Outside of the states discussed above, seven states and D.C., either intentionally or by omission in drafting, potentially require a remote seller to collect and remit sales tax for transactions which occurred prior to attaining the state’s threshold.
 Since there would be no way for the retailers to go back and collect the tax, the burden would fall on the retailer.

 Consult with a tax advisor that has experience handling state income tax matters to make sure your business stays compliant.
-For any questions or concerns, please contact Brian Ess, J.D., Supervisor; BrianE@hhcpa.com; (480) 483-1170.
+For any questions or concerns about states retroactively applying sales tax, please contact Brian Ess, J.D., Supervisor; BrianE@hhcpa.com; (480) 483-1170.